-- A network retail pharmacy.

-- A pharmacy that is not in the plan's network.
-We cover prescriptions filled at out-ofnetwork pharmacies in only limited situations.
+- A network retail pharmacy. - A pharmacy that is not in the plan's network.
+We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 5, Section 2.5 to find out when we will cover a prescription filled at an out-of-network pharmacy.

-- The plan's mail-order pharmacy.